-Calindi MANAGEMENT'S REPLY
+Meaning of Internal Financial Controls Over Financial Reporting

-INUAL REPORT 2021-22 AUDITORS' REPORT MANAGEMENT'S REPLY only in accordance with authorizations of management and directors of the company; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the company's assets that could have a material effect on the Standalone Ind AS financial statements.
-Inherent Limitations of Internal Financial Controls Over Financial Reporting Because of the inherent limitations of internal financialcontrols over financial reporting, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
+A company's internal financial control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of Standalone Ind AS financial statements for external purposes in accordance with generally accepted accounting principles.
+A company's internal financial control over financial reporting includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of Standalone Ind AS financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance with authorizations of management and directors of the company; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the company's assets that could have a material effect on the Standalone Ind AS financial statements.

+Inherent Limitations of Internal Financial Controls Over Financial Reporting

+Because of the inherent limitations of internal financial controls over financial reporting, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
 Also, projections of any evaluation of the internal financial controls over financial reporting to future periods are subject to the risk that the internal financial control over financial reporting may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-Opinion In our opinion, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31st March 2022, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
-However, further improvement is required in i) the documentation of Internal Financial Controls of the Company in respect of its risk assessment process, risk analysis of different functional areas and incorporating the process flows at departmental levels including risk mitigation in respect of insurance coverage, ii) strengthening of the monitoring of controls in respect of misc. expenses, confirmation/reconciliation/adjustment of other financial assets,
+In our opinion, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31st March 2022, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-AUDITORS' REPORT MANAGEMENT'S REPLY

-other current & non-current assets, trade payables &

-receivables, other financial liabilities and other

-current and non-current liabilities.
+However, further improvement is required in i) the documentation of Internal Financial Controls of the Company in respect of its risk assessment process, risk analysis of different functional areas and incorporating the process flows at departmental levels including risk mitigation in respect of insurance coverage, ii) strengthening of the monitoring of controls in respect of misc. expenses, confirmation/ reconciliation/adjustment of other financial assets, other current & non-current assets, trade payables & receivables, other financial liabilities and other current and non-current liabilities.

-Our opinion is not qualified in respect of the above
+Our opinion is not qualified in respect of the above matters.

-matters.

 For K.C.Tak & CO.

-CHARTERED ACCOUNTANTS,

-(Firm Registration No. 000216C)
+CHARTERED ACCOUNTANTS, (Firm Registration No. 000216C)

 (CA Anil Jain)

-Partner

-(M. No. 079005)
+Partner (M. No. 079005) UDIN - 22079005AL0AFW2619

-UDIN - 22079005ALOAFW2619

-Place:Ranchi

-Dated :24.06.2022
+Place:Ranchi Dated :24.06.2022 MANAGEMENT'S REPLY